Craftsman (tools): History

 Sears's tool line, like many of its other product lines, used a "good, better, best" pricing structure, with the Craftsman brand as the middle tier and Craftsman Professional or Craftsman Industrial as the highest tier.
-Craftsman Professional and Craftsman Industrial are marketed as being comparable to brands like Cornwell Quality Tools, SK, Snap on, Proto, Mac, and Matco.
+Craftsman Professional and Craftsman Industrial are marketed as being comparable to brands like Cornwell Quality Tools, SK, Snap-on, Proto, Mac, and Matco.
 The standard Craftsman line is marketed as being comparable in quality to other mid-price brands including UltraPro (NAPA), Westward, Husky, and Kobalt.

 The lowest tier was originally branded "Sears".
 The company also used the "Dunlap" name for its lesser quality tools from the late 1930s until the late 1950s.
 The Sears tool line was discontinued in the late 1980s and replaced by the "Companion" tool line.
-The Companion tool line was itself discontinued and replaced by the "Evolv" tool line in 2008, with a focus on homeowners and DIYers.
+The Companion tool line was itself discontinued and replaced by the "Evolv" tool line in 2008 designed by Ellen Tave Glassman, VP Hardines Design Craftsman, with a focus on homeowners and DIYers.
 Evolv tools also have a lifetime warranty but require that the customer have the original dated receipt to make a claim.

-From 1991 until its demise, Sears ran the Craftsman Club customer loyalty program, one of the oldest such programs by a retailer.
+From 1991 until the store's demise, Sears ran the Craftsman Club loyalty program, one of the oldest such programs by a retailer.

-Craftsman tools are sold in Sears and sister store Kmart, as well as US military Army and Air Force Exchange Service stores, Navy Exchange stores, Summit Racing Equipment, Blain's Farm & Fleet, Menards, W. W. Grainger, Ace Hardware, Montgomery Ward, and Lowe's.
+Craftsman tools were sold in Sears and sister store Kmart, as well as US military Army & Air Force Exchange Service stores, Navy Exchange stores, Summit Racing Equipment, Blain's Farm & Fleet, W. W. Grainger, Ace Hardware, Montgomery Ward, Lowe's, and Amazon.

 On January 5, 2017, Stanley Black & Decker announced its intent to acquire the Craftsman brand in a deal with a total value of $900 million (with an up-front payment of $525 million, and a payment of $250 million after three years).
 Sears will hold a royalty-free license to the Craftsman brand for a 15-year period after the completion of the sale, and will receive a royalty on all new Craftsman sales over this period.
 Afterwards, Sears will pay Stanley Black & Decker a 3% licensing fee.
 The deal was closed on March 9, 2017.
 Sears maintains the right to manufacture and sell tools using existing supply channels under the Craftsman name for 15 years.

 Lowe's announced in October 2017 that it would start carrying Craftsman tools beginning in the late half of 2018.